-To capture the intricate logical dependencies in complex tables, we propose the Orthogonal Hierarchical Decomposition (OHD) framework.
-The core philosophy of OHD is to factorize a table into two independent yet semantically synchronized hierarchical structures: a column tree ($\mathcal{T}_{\text{col}}$) and a row tree ($\mathcal{T}_{\text{row}}$).
-Unlike traditional methods governed by rigid physical geometry, our decomposition is guided by the Semantic-Spatial Synergy principle.
-This principle treats basic semantic roles as a foundation, upon which it further adjudicates the fine-grained semantic relations between cells to steer the topological generation.
-By decoupling these orthogonal dimensions, OHD effectively preserves the multi-level structural taxonomy and logical lineage of data cells, providing a high-fidelity representation for subsequent LLM-based reasoning.
-The overall pipeline of OHD, spanning from structural induction to the final semantic arbitration, is illustrated in Figure \ref{fig:pipeline}.
+To capture logical dependencies in complex tables, we propose the Orthogonal Hierarchical Decomposition (OHD) framework.
+The input for OHD is a table with its semantic roles for each cell, i.e., column header, row header or data.
+OHD factorizes the table into two independent, semantically synchronized hierarchical structures: a column tree ($\mathcal{T}_{\text{col}}$) and a row tree ($\mathcal{T}_{\text{row}}$).
+Our decomposition is guided by the Semantic-Spatial Synergy principle, which uses semantic roles as a foundation to adjudicate cell relations and steer topological generation.
+By decoupling these orthogonal dimensions, OHD preserves the structural taxonomy and logical lineage of data cells, providing a high-fidelity representation for LLM-based reasoning.
+The OHD pipeline, from structural induction to semantic arbitration, is illustrated in Figure \ref{fig:pipeline}.